mariolovric/solubility/README.md

 # Solubility prediction project

 The results generated using the code in this repository have been published in Journal of Chemometrics: https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/full/10.1002/cem.3349

-If used, please consider citing our paper.
+If you use the code/library in (other) projects, please consider citing our paper.

 ## Project structure